 In simplest terms, losing fat—even just a pound—means taking in fewer calories and doing more physical activity.
 There’s been much ado about how many calories make (or break) a pound.
 The number of calories in a pound is far from set in stone.
 “There is an adage that a 3,500 caloric deficit is needed to lose one pound, and this is a good average, but height and weight matter too,” explains Holly Lofton, MD, director of the Medical Weight Management Program at NYU Langone in New York City.
 There is likely no single answer as to how many calories you’d have to skip to lose one pound, since the number of calories in a pound can vary greatly depending on the person, but we do have a ballpark.
 “You’d need a deficit of 2,000 to 4,000 calories depending on person’s build,” Dr. Lofton says.

 But it’s not just how many calories in a pound—it’s what type of calories.
-Not all calories are equal by any stretch.
-The amount of calories in a pound is also dependent on the food itself.
+Not all calories are equal by any stretch, and the amount of calories in a pound is also dependent on the food itself.
 “If you cut 3,500 calories and just ate ice cream, you would lose less than if you chose asparagus and chicken,” Dr. Lofton says.
 “You want to eat a protein and carb mix or a protein and vegetable mix,” she says.
 Her tip: High-fiber, low-calorie vegetables such as cabbage, broccoli, and spinach will allow you to feel fuller, making any caloric deficit easier to manage.
 Here’s how to find out how many calories you should be eating to lose weight.

 Protein is also key here because it’s super thermogenic, adds Jason Ewoldt, RDN, LD, a wellness dietitian at the Mayo Clinic Health Living Program in Rochester, Minnesota.
-This is a science-y way of saying that protein turns up the heat in our body’s furnace, which increases our metabolism and our ability to burn fat (which is why so many diets are all about the protein—here are some top plant-based protein sources).
+This is a science-y way of saying that protein turns up the heat in our body’s furnace, which increases our metabolism and our ability to burn fat.

 How to lose one pound a week?

 “For most people, focusing on moderately decreasing caloric intake will be more reasonable to achieve than increasing physical activity, though a combination is ideal,” Dr. Kahan says.
 “Most important, especially for those who have had challenges managing weight, is figuring out why it’s been difficult to decrease their calorie intake or increase activity.”
-Now that you know how to measure calories in a pound there are (for you), check out these 42 quick and easy weight-loss tricks.
+Now that you know how many calories in a pound there are (for you), check out these 42 quick and easy weight-loss tricks.